Yukio Mishima: Post-war literature

 In 1946, Mishima began his first novel, Thieves (盗賊, Tōzoku), a story about two young members of the aristocracy drawn towards suicide.
 It was published in 1948, and placed Mishima in the ranks of the Second Generation of Postwar Writers.
 The following year, he published Confessions of a Mask, a semi-autobiographical account of a young homosexual man who hides behind a mask to fit into society.
 The novel was extremely successful and made Mishima a celebrity at the age of 24.
 In 1947, a brief encounter with Osamu Dazai, a popular novelist known for his suicidal themes, left a lasting impression on him.
 Around 1949, Mishima also published a literary essay about Kawabata, for whom he had always held a deep appreciation, in Modern Literature (近代文学, Kindai Bungaku).

 Mishima enjoyed international travel.
 In 1952, he took a world tour and published his travelogue as The Cup of Apollo (アポロの杯, Aporo no Sakazuki).
 He visited Greece during his travels, a place which had fascinated him since childhood.
-His visit to Greece became the basis for his 1954 novel The Sound of Waves, which drew inspiration from the Greek legend of Daphnis and Chloe.
+His visit to Greece became the basis for his 1954 novel The Sound of Waves, which drew inspiration from the Greek myth of Daphnis and Chloe.
 The Sound of Waves, set on the small island of "Kami-shima" where a traditional Japanese lifestyle continued to be practiced, depicts a pure, simple love between a fisherman and a female pearl and abalone diver.
-Although the novel became a best-seller, leftists criticized it for "glorifying old-fashioned Japanese values", and some people began calling Mishima a "fascist".
+Although the novel became a best-seller, leftists criticized it for "glorifying old-fashioned Japanese values" and some people began calling Mishima a "fascist."
 Looking back on these attacks in later years, Mishima wrote, "The ancient community ethics portrayed in this novel were attacked by progressives at the time, but no matter how much the Japanese people changed, these ancient ethics lurk in the bottom of their hearts.
 We have gradually seen this proven to be the case."